maptiler/maptiler-sdk-js/readme.md

 // The color is a string: "#2ddabdff"
 ```

-Creating a new one consists in defining all the colors for each *color stops*.
+Creating a new one consists of defining all the colors for each *color stops*.
 The values can be in the range of interest and *do not* have to be in [0, 1].
 For example, let's recreate a *Viridis* color ramp but with a range going from 0 to 100:

 ```ts
 import { ColorRamp } from "@maptiler/sdk";